 - Generate continued support for research into preventing group B Strep infections in newborn babies.

-Dr Chris Steele, resident doctor on ITV’s This Morning, is GBSS’s Patron.
-Known & trusted by millions, family GP Dr Steele is renowned for his practical and open approach to airing medical issues in the media.
+Dr Chris Steele MBE, resident doctor on ITV’s This Morning, is Group B Strep Support’s Patron.
+Known & trusted by millions, family GP Dr Chris is renowned for his practical and open approach to airing medical issues in the media.